SCSW/selendra-docs/docs/basic/getting-started.md

 For brand-new learners of Indracore:

-- [Reading the "What is Selendra"][medium] article on Medium.
+- Reading ["What is Selendra"][medium] on Medium.
 - [Claiming Selendra SEL tokens][tokens]

-For brand-new learners please head over to our [Selendra Docs][docs].
+For brand-new learners, please head over to our [Selendra Docs][docs].

 [mooc]: https://mooc.web3.foundation/course/blockchain-fundamentals/